Bob Barker, former longtime host of ‘The Price Is Right,’ dead at 99 - KTVZ

 Barker did have to endure some minor scandals.
 The host had a three-year relationship with one of “Barker’s Beauties,” “Price Is Right” model Dian Parkinson, in the late ’80s.
 Parkinson later sued for $8 million, claiming harassment and wrongful termination.
 A judge dismissed the latter claim; Parkinson eventually dropped the former.

-Other models also had contentious relationships with Barker.
-For his part, he told the Los Angeles Times in 2000, “It was all in the minds of the women.”
+While Barker told the Los Angeles Times in 2000, “It was all in the minds of the women,” other models also publicly commented about challenges with Barker.

 In addition to his calls to reduce pet overpopulation – he created a foundation that provides grants to spay and neuter campaigns – Barker championed ending animal testing, advocated against the mistreatment of bears and other animals held in captivity in substandard conditions, and donated hundreds of thousands of dollars to wildlife rescue groups and other organizations.